yasukotelin/fedit/README.md

 # fedit

-fedit renames the files統 in the specified directory刀.
+fedit renames the files📝 in the specified directory🗂. </br>
 And you can edit with favorite editor, for example vim, emacs, notepad and gedit.

-If you takes time with rename tasks, recommend this.
+If you have to need to rename a much files, recommend to use this😋.

 <p align="center">
     <img src="./image/fedit-sample.gif" width="auto">